Contact HABiT Tauranga

 HABiT Tauranga regional inspector, Greg Nock is a registered member of the "New Zealand Institute of Building Inspectors" (NZIBI)

 READ MORE ABOUT US BELOW.....

-Cost start at $150 (incl gst) for 5 rooms for a Field Composite Test
+Costs start at $180 (incl gst) for 5 rooms for a Field Composite Test

 HABiT - Home & Building Inspection Team in Tauranga, can assist you with your pre-purchase house and building inspection.
 We pride ourselves on our quick, professional service.

 Contact us to see how we can help you.

 Phone: (07) 570-3455

 I have been in the building industry since 1988 from an apprentice to owning my own Building Company.
 I have done some commercial projects but mainly housing from basic to high end so I have a good over all knowledge base.
 Now my focus is solely on building inspections which I have been doing since 2009 and have completed thousands of inspections.

 At the HABiT we do pre-purchase house inspections, the basics of it are if someone wants to buy a house or sell a house we come in and tell them what they are buying.
 Looking at the house normally people want to see if their furniture fits but we tell them how it is constructed and how to maintain it and if there is anything wrong with it.
 It really clarifies what they are getting into as most people don’t have a clue how houses are made.
 They just want to know that it is going to be safe and sound and its not going to fall down around their ears in a few years.